-Crafter Medical Centre is pleased to provide a dedicated skin cancer clinic service promoting the early detection and management of skin cancer.
+Crafter Health is pleased to provide a dedicated skin cancer clinic service promoting the early detection and management of skin cancer.

-Please call us now or book online below to arrange an appointment.
+Please call us now or book online below to arrange an appointment with Dr Matt Del Fante or Dr Leah Spencer.
 If you are concerned about a mole and the clinic is booked up, do not wait several weeks to get into the skin cancer clinic – see your GP right away.
 Remember that early detection and treatment is the best management of skin cancer.

-Our priority is to maintain your comfort while providing a thorough inspection of your skin.
-We provide a screened area for you to undress down to your underwear and provide a sheet for your modesty during the check.
+Your comfort while providing a thorough inspection of your skin is your doctor’s priority.
+There is a screened area for you to undress down to your underwear and provide a sheet for your modesty during the check.

 The doctor will visually scan and inspect individual lesions with a dermatoscope – a tool that looks a bit like a magnifying glass with a light attached.
 The examination is painless, and the dermatoscope allows the doctor to analyze the colours and structures of each mole.